-- 3. The data subject shall have the right to withdraw his or her consent at any time.
-The withdrawal of consent shall not affect the lawfulness of processing based on consent before its withdrawal.
-Prior to giving consent, the data subject shall be informed thereof.
-It shall be as easy to withdraw as to give consent. - 4.
-When assessing whether consent is freely given, utmost account shall be taken of whether, inter alia, the performance of a contract, including the provision of a service, is conditional on consent to the processing of personal data that is not necessary for the performance of that contract.

-Article 8 - Conditions applicable to child's consent in relation to information society services

-- 1. Where point (a) of Article 6(1) applies, in relation to the offer of information society services directly to a child, the processing of the personal data of a child shall be lawful where the child is at least 16 years old.
+1. Where processing is based on consent, the controller shall be able to demonstrate that the data subject has consented to processing of his or her personal data.
+Article 7 - Conditions 2.
+If the data subject's consent is given in the context of a written declaration which also concerns other matters, the request for consent shall be presented in a manner which is clearly distinguishable from the other matters, in an intelligible and easily accessible form, using clear and plain language.
+Any part of such a declaration which constitutes an infringement of this Regulation shall not be binding. for consent 3.
+The data subject shall have the right to withdraw his or her consent at any time.
+The withdrawal of consent shall not affect th lawfulness of processing based on consent before its withdrawal.
+Prior to giving consent, the data subject shall be informed thereof It shall be as easy to withdraw as to give consent.
+4. When assessing whether consent is freely given, utmost account shall be taken of whether, inter alia, the performance of a contract, including the provision of a service, is conditional on consent to the processing of personal data that is not necessary for the performance of that contract.
+Article 8 - Conditions applicable to child's consent in relation to 1.
+Where point (a) of Article 6(1) applies, in relation to the offer of information society services directly to a child, the processing of the personal data of a child shall be lawful where the child is at least 16 years old .
 Where the child is below the age of 16 years, such processing shall be lawful only if and to the extent that consent is given or authorised by the holder of parental responsibility over the child.
-Member States may provide by law for a lower age for those purposes provided that such lower age is not below 13 years.

-- 2. The controller shall make reasonable efforts to verify in such cases that consent is given or authorised by the holder of parental responsibility over the child, taking into consideration available technology.

-- 3. Paragraph 1 shall not affect the general contract law of Member States such as the rules on the validity, formation or effect of a contract in relation to a child.

-- Article 12 Transparent

-information,

-communication and

-modalities for the

-exercise of the rights

-of the data subject

-- 1. The controller shall take appropriate measures to provide any information referred to in Articles 13 and 14 and any communication under Articles 15 to 22 and 34 relating to processing to the data subject in a concise, transparent, intelligible and easily accessible form, using clear and plain language, in particular for any information addressed specifically to a child.
+Member States may provide by law for a lower age for those purposes provided that such lower age is not below 13 years. information society services 2.
+The controller shall make reasonable efforts to verify in such cases that consent is given or authorised by the holder of parenta responsibility over the child, taking into consideration available technology.
+3. Paragraph 1 shall not affect the general contract law of Membe States such as the rules on the validity, formation or effect of a contract in relation to a child.
+Article 12 - Transparent information, communication and modalities for the exercise of the rights of the data subject 1.
+The controller shall take appropriate measures to provide any information referred to in Articles 13 and 14 and any communication under Articles 15 to 22 and 34 relating to processing to the data subject in a concise, transparent, intelligible and easily accessible form, using clear and plain language, in particular for any information addressed specifically to a child .
 The information shall be provided in writing, or by other means, including, where appropriate, by electronic means.
 When requested by the data subject, the information may be provided orally, provided that the identity of the data subject is proven by other means.